nterprise/api-docs/data/docs/jekyll/api/niagara/oas_batch.md

           order:
             type: number
             description: Order status appears when listing
-        example:
-          category: COMPLETE
-          description: For something that is Complete
-          status: Complete
-          order: 7
   number_cycles:
     type: integer
     description: The number of cycles for this batch